marouenbg/VFFVA/UserGuide.md

 2. make

 ##### Asymmetrical resource assignment
-0. In the call of verfastFVA, `OMP_NUM_THREADS` parameter is a global variable that sets an equal number of threads in every core
+0. In the call of VFFVA, `OMP_NUM_THREADS` parameter is a global variable that sets an equal number of threads in every core

 1. If the case of asymmetrical resource assignment e.g. where in 2 nodes you have respectively 4 and 6 cores

-	you can take out the `-x` option in the call of veryfastFVA and set the variable OMP_NUM_THREADS locally in every machine
+	you can take out the `-x` option in the call of VFFVA and set the variable OMP_NUM_THREADS locally in every machine

 	`export OMP_NUM_THREADS=4`